rubiin/ultimate-nest/README.md

 -   `NODE_ENV=[env name] SSL=true npm run start` (with ssl)
 -   Test api by browsing to `http://localhost:[port]/v1/user`
 -   View automatically generated swagger api docs by browsing to `http://localhost:[port]/docs`
+-   View automatically generated swagger stats dashboard by browsing to `http://localhost:[port]/stats`.
+The username and password is the values set in the env file under `SWAGGER_USERNAME` and `SWAGGER_PASS` respectively

 ---

 # Authentication

 This applications uses JSON Web Token (JWT) to handle authentication.
 The token is passed with each request using the `Authorization` header with `Token` scheme.
 The JWT authentication middleware handles the validation and authentication of the token.

 # Deployment